-The Wine Country Film Festival is celebrating its 28th Anniversary in 2014.
-The Festival is dedicated to bringing the finest international and independent cinema to the community and providing a cultural resource for filmmakers, artists and the public at large.
+The Wine Country Film Festival is celebrating its 29th Anniversary in 2015.
+The Festival is dedicated to bringing the best international and independent cinema to the community and providing a cultural resource for filmmakers, artists and the public at large.
 We believe that film can broaden our appreciation of the arts, engender social conscience, create international cultural understanding and expand multi-cultural awareness.

-Over the years the Festival has hosted and Tributed In Person such luminaries as Kirk Douglas, Anthony Quinn, Jonathan Demme, Gregory Peck, Richard Shepard, Philip Kaufman, Ron Shelton, Rita Moreno, Nicolas Cage, Dennis Hopper, Theresa Russell, Bruce Dern, Vilmos Zsigmond, Chuck Workman, Elliot Gould, Teri Garr, Richard Harris, Martin Sheen, Emilio Estevez, Patrick Swayze, international filmmakers Percy Adlon, Mika Kaurismaki, Nana Djordjadze, Irakli Kvirikadze, Anant Singh, and Eliseo Subiela, among others.
+Over the years the Festival has hosted and Tributed In Person such luminaries as Kirk Douglas, Jonathan Demme, Anthony Quinn, Gregory Peck, Richard Shepard, Philip Kaufman, Ron Shelton, Rita Moreno, Nicolas Cage, Dennis Hopper, Bruce Dern, Vilmos Zsigmond, Chuck Workman, Elliot Gould, Teri Garr, Richard Harris, Martin Sheen, Emilio Estevez, Patrick Swayze, international filmmakers Percy Adlon, Mika Kaurismaki, Nana Djordjadze, Irakli Kvirikadze, Anant Singh, and Eliseo Subiela, among others.

 It is our mission through film and the arts to recognize your talent, your humanity, and compassion, and your sense of justice to create a more equitable world.